krutikapathak/SemanticsFinalProject/README.md

 5. Go to the root directory of tomcat server and make sure bin folder has all read/write permissions.
 6. To add the missing permission for bin folder, run following commands:
     a.
 Mac:  chmod 777 bin from terminal.
     b.
-Windows: Right click on the bin folder of Tomcat -> Security ->Give full control to system.
+Windows: Right click on the bin folder of Tomcat -> Security -> Give full control to system by checking "Full control" box.
 7. Add same permission to the following files if not already given:
     a.
 Mac: chmod 777 catalina.sh
     b.
-Windows: Right click on the Catalina.bat file-> Security ->Check if file has all controls.
+Windows: Right click on the Catalina.bat file -> Security -> Give full control to system by checking "Full control" box.
 8. Go to the bin folder of the server dir in cmd/terminal and run below commands:
     a.	sh startup.sh (macOS)
     b.	startup.bat (windows)